I lost $45,000 because I didn’t have a statement of work in place.

-What makes it worse (or perhaps better?!) is that it wasn’t my money.
+What makes it worse (or perhaps better?!) is that it wasn’t even my money.

 It was my previous employer’s.

 I was managing a website build for a big client and was under huge pressure to meet a tight deadline.
-So, as many do, I decided to start the project before the Statement of Work (SoW) was signed by the client.
+So, as many do, I decided to start the project before the client signed the Statement of Work (SoW).

 This was a big, expensive, mistake to make.